Skip to main content

 A table listing the top switches by power usage.
 Columns include the switch name, model and power usage measured in kWh.

-Emailing and Scheduling Reports
+Emailing and scheduling reports

 The email drop-down button, marked by an envelope, has been pressed.
 The options in this drop-down include 'schedule report' and 'email'.

-Emailing Reports
+Emailing reports

-To email a one-time report:
+To send a one-time report by email:

 1. Select the Mail icon and choose Email.